The River Browney

 The bridge over the Browney at Aldin Grange is famed as the place where David, King of Scots was found hiding after the Battle of Neville’s Cross in 1346.
 Across the Browney about half a mile to the east are the western Durham City suburbs of Crossgate Moor and to its south Neville’s Cross.
 Much of this area, including the Browney valley was the setting for the Battle of Neville’s Cross in 1346.

-From Neville’s Cross the Browney skirts the south western skirts of Durham City at Merryoaks and Lowe’s Barn and in the former mining village of Langley Moor it is joined by the River Deerness in Holiday Park.
-From here the Browney continues south west to join the River Wear close to Burn Hall to the north of Croxdale.
+From Neville’s Cross the Browney skirts the south western edge of Durham City at Merryoaks and Lowe’s Barn and in the former mining village of Langley Moor it is joined by the River Deerness in Holliday Park.
+From here the Browney continues south west to join the River Wear near Burn Hall and Croxdale.